pyvista/pyvista/docs/plotting/plotting.rst

     Jupyter Inline Plotting

-To display interactive plots in Jupyter notebooks, use the :class:`pyvista.BackgroundPlotter` to open a rendering window in the background that you can manipulate in real time from the Jupyter notebook:
+To display interactive plots in Jupyter notebooks, use the :class:`pyvistaqt.BackgroundPlotter` to open a rendering window in the background that you can manipulate in real time from the Jupyter notebook:

 .. code-block:: python

     import pyvista as pv
+    import pyvistaqt as pvqt
     from pyvista import examples

     dataset = examples.load_uniform()

-    plotter = pv.BackgroundPlotter()
+    plotter = pvqt.BackgroundPlotter()
     plotter.add_mesh(dataset)

     # Then in another cell, you can add more to the plotter